omics-datascience/multiomix/DEPLOYING.md

    # New
    upstream web {
      ip_hash;
-     server web_modulector:8000; # Or web_bioapi, dependening on which config file you're }
+     server modulector:8000; # Or bioapi, dependening on which config file you're }
    ```
 4. Set Multiomix parameters: